-We will be recruiting for eight trainees solely through our summer vacation schemes, we will be holding two Easter assessment days to get on to one of our four summer vacation schemes.
+We will be recruiting six-eight trainees solely through our summer vacation scheme and will be holding two Easter assessment days to get on to one of our four summer vacation schemes.

-Candidates who reach the short list on the basis of their application form will be sent a link to an online critical reasoning test, the results of which will determine whether they will be invited to attend one of our Easter assessment days.
+Candidates who reach the short list on the basis of their application form will be sent a link to an online psychometric test, the results of which will determine whether they will be invited to attend one of our Easter assessment days.

 Candidates selected from the assessment centres will be invited back to attend a one week summer vacation scheme with us.
 During the week there will be an interview with a partner and a member of HR.

 Fladgate LLP is an innovative, progressive and thriving law firm which prides itself on its friendly and professional working environment.
 We are based in modern, attractive offices in London's Covent Garden.

 We provide a wide range of legal services to a portfolio of prestigious clients in the UK and overseas, including multinationals, major institutions and listed companies, clearing banks, lenders and entrepreneurs.
 Our lawyers have experience in most major areas of practice and we combine an accessible and responsive style of service with first-class technical skills and in-depth expertise.